 Located at the Fattoria dei Barbi winery, the restaurant has a patio with a great view of the estate’s vineyards.

 - From Buonconvento, follow the signs to the majestic Abbey of Monte Oliveto Maggiore.
-Founded in the early 14th century, this large and still active Benedictine monastery has frescoes that are among Italy’s most important Renaissance artworks.
+Founded in the early 14th century, this large and still active Benedictine monastery has frescoes that are among Tuscany’s most important Renaissance artworks.
 See their Website for more information about the Abbey and scheduling visits.

 - Consorzio del Vino Brunello di Montalcino

 Piazza Cavour, 8 - 53024 Montalcino

 Phone: +39-0577-848246 Website

 Phone: +39-0577-849331 Website